ResearchActuary/PropertInsight/README.md

 + See demonstrations of how each data set can be used to improve risk assessment, pricing, marketing and more
 + Access the latest data to identify new opportunities and deploy advanced analytics

-With PropertInsight, real estate searches and insurance data insights are integrated for a powerful tool.
+With PropertInsight, real estate searches and insurance data insights are integrated into a powerful tool.
 The future of real estate and insurance technology, today.